Troubleshooting Device Control Center

 To learn more on these option, See AEM Screens Player .

-Additionally, click View Preferences from the top right corner to update the server URL and the resolution.
+Additionally, click Settings from the top right corner to update device preferences.
+You can update the following preferences:

 Troubleshoot OSGI Settings